jake-walker/raspberry-pi-web-robot-controller/README.md

 <img src="robot.jpg" width="250px">

-I was lucky enough to win a trip to the Raspberry Pi Pioneers Summer Camp at Google HQ, and while I was there I needed to write a simple Python program to let me control the robot I built in just an hour (including testing time!) so I recreated what I made and put it on GitHub for people to check out (because I had to rewrite it all because I left my SD card there).
+I was lucky enough to win a trip to the Raspberry Pi Pioneers Summer Camp at Google HQ, and while I was there I needed to write a simple Python program to let me control the robot I built in just an hour (including testing time!) so I recreated what I made and put it on GitHub for people to check out (unfortunately I had to rewrite it all because I left my SD card there).

 ## What You'll Need